jshen99/IEEE-Micromouse/README.md

 **1/3/18**
 - Put on motors on chasiss
 - Wrote software to test the motors
-- Left motor spins fine
+  - Left Motor: Works perfectly
-- Right motor has a wiring issure with the red wire needs to be resoldered
+  - Right Motor: Red wire is not properly soldered on but works